zepinglee/citeproc-js/manual/citeproc-doc.rst

 !!!!!!!!!!!!

-The value returned by this command is a two-element list, composed of a Javascript array containing certain formatting parameters, and a list of strings representing bibliography entries.
+The value returned by this command is a two-element list, composed of a JavaScript array containing certain formatting parameters, and a list of strings representing bibliography entries.
 It is the responsibility of the calling application to compose the list into a finish string for insertion into the document.
 The first